"

 A bicycle is made of many parts: wheels, chain, gears, seat, etc. However, for a bike to function properly, every single part has to be made properly and work in cooperation with the other parts.

-But say one day you went to ride your bike and it wouldn’t go.
-You phone up your bike doctor and say, “My bike won’t go.
-Can you fix it?”.
+Imagine one day you went to ride your bike, but it wouldn’t move.
+You phone up your bike doctor and say, “My bike won’t move.
+Can you fix it?”
 You are describing a symptom affecting your bike that relates to a loss of function (pathophysiology).

 The bike doctor might ask, “Can you turn the pedals?”
-This helps to narrow down reasons for the bike not functioning.
-The options are: the pedals function normally (they turn with a bit of resistance); the pedals turn too easily; or the pedals don’t turn at all.
+This question helps narrow down the reasons for the malfunction.
+The options are: the pedals function normally (they turn with a bit of resistance), the pedals turn too easily, or the pedals don’t turn at all.

-If the pedals turn too easily that usually means that there is a problem with the chain or the gears not being engaged.
-If the pedals don’t turn at all that might indicate a problem with the brakes or something impeding the wheel.
+If the pedals turn too easily, it usually indicates a problem with the chain or the gears not being engaged.
+If the pedals don’t turn at all, it might indicate a problem with the brakes or something impeding the wheel.

-You check the bike and the pedals do turn.
+You check the bike, and the pedals do turn.
 You relay that information to your bike doctor.
-They ask you to take a picture of the bike and send it to them so that they can see what is going on.
-This is the equivalent of your doctor sending you for x-ray or ultrasound imaging to see if the pictures will shed light on the problem.
+They ask you to take a picture of the bike and send it to them so that they can see what is going on for visual assessment.
+This is the equivalent to your doctor sending you for x-ray or ultrasound imaging to see if the pictures will shed light on the problem.

 You send the following image: